-The process of data storage begins with a call on the emergency line 116 000.
+The process of data storage begins with a call on the emergency line 116000.
 The telephone software Cisco Agent is programmed to display the telephone number of the caller on a screen CRM window for phone calls.
 The software is further programmed to make the CRM check in the database for that particular phone number.
 If the number is recognised (already present in the database), the CRM will display the name of the person linked to this phone number.
 If the initial phone call is followed by the opening of a case, a case file in the CRM database will be created.
 This case file contains all relevant information concerning the child, the date and place of disappearance, and the police services involved.
 If it is decided to give the case publicity or to involve outside agencies, another form is completed by hand and it is stated on the CRM window that more information about the case is given on the specific form.

-For more information about The Smile of the Child's system please contact the IT manager John Paganelis: technical.support@hamogelo.gr.
+For more information please contact the IT manager John Paganelis: technical.support@hamogelo.gr.